johnkitaoka/financial-doc-ml/README.md

 # financial-doc-nlp
-Utilizing different methods of natural language processing to analyze financial documents
+Utilizing different machine learning techniques to analyze financial documents.
+Demos are published on this page.